Oceanside Unified 2018 Compensation Analysis

-Neither have data yet available for 2018, however we can look at past data from 2012 through 2017 and use the growth rates for that period as a guide to project 2018 values (as noted).
+The ACS does not yet have data available for 2018, however we can look at past data from 2012 through 2017 and use the growth rates for that period as a guide to project 2018 values (as noted).

 Average County Wages

-According to the BLS, in 2017 the average pay of private industry workers in the county was $58,275/year.
+According to the BLS, in 2018 the average pay of private industry workers in the county was $60,260/year.

 Median Wages by Educational Attainment